-Innovate UK has awarded £2.9m towards a £4m consortium which will build a Balanced Energy Network at London South Bank University to demonstrate innovations in integrated energy supply chains.
+Innovate UK has awarded £2.9m towards the £4m BEN Consortium which is building a Balanced Energy Network at London South Bank University to demonstrate innovations in integrated energy supply chains.

 The Balanced Energy Network incorporates a heat sharing network which is designed to provide a more cost effective, flexible, and scalable alternative to conventional district heating network technology.
 Heat sharing networks transfer warmth via underground piping circuits between buildings at near ground temperature and extract it via heat pumps in each building: fifth generation district heating and cooling networks.

 Buildings which need cooling use heat pumps to reject heat to the ground circuit – to the benefit of those that need heating.